What are apprenticeships?

 There is government funding available for some apprenticeships.
 This is dependent on the age of the candidate you recruit.
 There is more funding (and therefore a lower contribution required from the employer) for younger candidates.

-The national minimum wage for apprentices is £3.50 and applies to time spent working plus time spent training as part of the Apprenticeship.
+The national minimum wage for apprentices is £3.70 (from 01 April 2018) and applies to time spent working plus time spent training as part of the Apprenticeship.
 Employers are free to pay above this figure and generally most do in the West Berkshire area.

 Some of the points to consider when recruiting an apprentice: